The Teaching Team

 As School Business Manager Adrian will lead, coordinate and develop all the non-teaching aspects of the school which are vital to making the school operate successfully - such as finance, personnel, administration, facilities and estates and of course our own catering services.
 In previous lives he has; led as County Senior Accountant for all Devon schools, the Business Director for a Multi Academy Trust and most recently as the Business Manager for four primary schools.
 Prior to that he had twenty years' experience of running multi-million pound trading units for Transport, Civil Engineering and Waste Management.
 Before all that he started as a Royal Navy Commissioned Officer flying in the Fleet Air Arm - Variety is the spice of life!

-SARA STONE (DESIGNATED SAFEGUARDING LEAD)
+BILLY LEE (DESIGNATED SAFEGUARDING LEAD)